ironsmile/nedomi/cache/README.md

 * `rm -rf random`
 * `cd .. && go generate ./...`

 You can remove any caching module as well.
 Including the built in modules.
 Just make sure there is at least one left.
 Otherwise you wouldn't be able to start the server after compiling.
 The source will compile happily without any modules left, though.

 ## How Does it Work?

 `golang` does not support dynamic linking.
 So our only choice is to come up with some other trick to have optional modules.
 We use the `go generate` for this.

-At the moment the only way a cache.Manager is created in nedomi is through the [New](new_cache_manager.go) function.
-It looks for cache.Manager implementation in the [cacheTypes](types.go) map.
+At the moment the only way a cache.Algorithm is created in nedomi is through the [New](new.go) function.
+It looks for cache.Algorithm implementation in the [cacheTypes](types.go) map.
 This map is generated via `go generate` using the [types.go.template](types.go.template) file as a template.